Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`
-  >the namespace to be examined
+  >The namespace to be examined.

 Return type: `number`